Fundamental Limits of Spectral Clustering in Stochastic Block Models: Preliminaries

 Spectral clustering refers to clustering procedures built upon the eigendecomposition or the singular value decomposition of matrices constructed from data.
 There exist different variants of spectral clustering for community detection \cite{newman2006modularity, priebe2019two, sarkar2015role, cape2019spectral, jin2015fast}.
 They differ in the matrix on which the spectral decomposition is applied and in what spectral components are used for the subsequent clustering.
 The spectral clustering considered in this paper is a popular one and has been widely studied in literature.
 It contains three steps summarized below with the detailed implementation given in Algorithm \ref{alg:1}.

-In the first step, we regularize the adjacency matrix by removing high-degree nodes, i.e., nodes with degrees greater or equal to $20np$.
+In the first step, we regularize the adjacency matrix by removing high-degree nodes, i.e., nodes with degrees greater or equal to the threshold $\tau$.
 This step is necessary for sparse networks as the adjacency matrix $A$ is known to be away from its expectation $\E A$ when $p\ll (\log n)/n$.
-On the contrary, by zeroing out rows and columns of $A$ that correspond to the high-degree nodes, we have a trimmed adjacency matrix $\tilde A$ that is highly concentrated around $\E A$ (see Lemma \ref{lem:tilde_A_concentration}).
-The threshold $20np$ is selected for the convenience of theoretical analysis and can be replaced by other values such as $Cnp$ for some large constant $C$.
+On the contrary, by zeroing out rows and columns of $A$ that correspond to the high-degree nodes, we have a trimmed adjacency matrix $\tilde A$ that is highly concentrated around $\E A$ \cite{le2017concentration, chin2015stochastic}.
+Primarily for the sake of theoretical analysis, we choose

+throughout the paper.
+However, it is conceivable to replace this with a more general form, such as $Cnp$, where $C$ represents a large constant.
+It is important to emphasize that the inclusion of $p$, an unknown parameter, in both $20np$ and $Cnp$ makes the threshold, $\tau$, impractical for direct application.
+In order to render Algorithm \ref{alg:1} more feasible in practice, one could follow the approach in \cite{gao2017sbm_algo,gao2018community} by setting $\tau$ to be $C'\bar{d}$.
+Here, $\bar{d}$ stands for the average degree and $C'$ is a sufficiently large constant.
+Nevertheless, for the purposes of streamlined theoretical exposition, we have opted for $\tau = 20np$ ino this paper.

 In the second step, we obtain two matrices $U,\Lambda$ through the eigendecomposition of $\tilde A$, where $U$ is a matrix including the leading $k$ eigenvectors and $\Lambda$ is a diagonal matrix with the leading $k$ eigenvalues.
 Throughout the paper, we refer to $U$ as the leading eigenspace of $\tilde A$.
 Since eigenvectors are not of equal importance, they are weighted with their corresponding eigenvalues and $U\Lambda$ is used for the subsequent clustering.